top of page

 • Think quickly

-• Stay on task and not be distracted easily
+• Stay on task and not be distracted easily (your babies, kids and cats will not bother me)

-• Use de-escalation skills
+• Use de-escalation skills and grounding techniques

-• Meet patients where they are
+• Meet patients where they are without judgement

 • Be flexible

-• Consider alternative treatment plans
+• Consider alternative and individualized treatment plans based on patient's values

 • Prioritize my patient's goals